nbonfire/cpp-sdk-samples/vision/README.md

 make install

 ```

-Setup runtime configurations by running the `config.sh` bash script with the following command:
+Setup runtime configurations by running the `config.sh` bash script with the following commands:
 ```
+$ export AFFECTIVA_SDK_DIR=/path/to/auto-sdk
 $ ../config.sh

 ```